nyanpasu64/nyanpasu64.github.io/_posts/2021-01-01-an-unsafe-tour-of-rust-s-send-and-sync.md

 ### Where these semantics are defined

 - [`impl Send for &mut T where T: Send`](https://doc.rust-lang.org/std/primitive.reference.html#impl-Send-1)
-- `impl Sync for &mut T where T: Sync` is not in the page...
+- `impl Sync for &mut T where T: Sync` is not on the page...
 - [`impl Send for Box<T> where T: Send`](https://doc.rust-lang.org/std/boxed/struct.Box.html#impl-Send)
 - [`impl Sync for Box<T> where T: Sync`](https://doc.rust-lang.org/std/boxed/struct.Box.html#impl-Sync)